What is sex therapy for?

 I would group the role of the sex psychologist around three main topics: providing sexual education, eliminating harmful conditioning, and supporting the treatment of genuine sexual dysfunctions.

-The most common problems are rooted on an unconscious level, and we would probably never think about how trivial events can reshape our intimacy for a lifetime.
-A kind of sexual behavior starts to develop even in childhood, which we carry forward throughout our lives.
-Often, it’s just a small bad habit that leads us astray.
-These are hard to detect, especially when they accompany our sexual life for years or decades.
+The most common problems are rooted in the unconscious, and we would probably never think that such small, everyday events can shape our intimacy for a lifetime.
+From childhood, a kind of sexual pattern begins to develop, which we carry with us throughout our lives.
+Often, just one small bad habit can lead us off track.
+These are hard to spot, especially when they stay with our sex life for years or even decades.

-Besides bad habits, there is also the issue that there is still little open communication about sexuality these days.
-As a result, it is common that we do not get to know our bodies well enough, and we lack proper knowledge about human sexual functioning.
-Due to external stimuli (social media, porn, etc.), we often set unrealistic expectations about how we should look and how we should live our sexual lives, which can damage our self-image, body image, and self-confidence.
+Besides bad habits, there is also the issue that even today there is still very little open communication about sexuality.
+Because of this it is common that we do not get to know our bodies well enough, and we do not have proper knowledge about human sexual functioning.
+External influences, such as social media and porn, often create unrealistic expectations about how we should look and how we should have sex, and this can harm our self-image, body image, and confidence.

-In such cases, the sex psychologist has two very important tasks.
-Firstly, the goal is to provide sexual education that aims to bring the client back to the reality, who are often surprised to learn that there is nothing "wrong," it's just that the image formed in their head doesn't match the basic pillars of real human functioning.
-Secondly, the psychologist invites the client on a journey of self-discovery, during which they explore essential questions such as expectations of oneself and the significant other, self-confidence, and communication.
-To be able to enjoy a fulfilling sexual life, it is crucial to be aware of ourselves both mentally and physically.
+In these cases, the sex psychologist has two very important tasks.
+On the one hand, the goal is to provide sexual education, which helps bring the client back down to reality.
+Many are surprised to learn that there is actually nothing "wrong"; it is only the image formed in their mind that does not match the basic facts of real human functioning.
+On the other hand, the psychologist invites the client on a journey of self-knowledge, during which they explore essential questions such as expectations toward ourselves and our significant other, confidence, and communication.
+To be able to experience a satisfying sex life, it is extremely important to know ourselves well, both mentally and physically.

-Of course, there are cases when sexual dysfunctions can actually be detected in the bedroom (orgasm disorder, erectile dysfunction, lack of desire, vaginismus, etc.).
-In such cases, the first step is always to start with a medical opinion to rule out the presence of an organic problem.
-The sex psychologist plays an active role once this assumption is proven.
+Of course, there are also cases when sexual dysfunctions can really be identified in the bedroom, such as orgasm disorder, erectile dysfunction, lack of desire, vaginismus, and so on.
+In these cases, the first step is always a medical opinion, so that any organic problem can be ruled out.
+The sex psychologist takes an active role when this assumption is confirmed.

-Whether we wish to take the paths discussed above alone or with our partner depends on the individual and the situation.
-We usually shed light on problematic areas through individual work, but there are situations when I find it particularly useful to involve the partner as well, to see how they experience certain circumstances.
-It can provide a lot of information for both if they have the space and opportunity to open up on topics through guided questions, which might not have been discussed in a home setting.
+Whether we want to go through the paths described above alone or together with our partner depends on the individual and the situation.
+In general, we uncover the problematic areas through individual work, but there are situations when I find it especially useful to involve the partner too, so we can see how they experience certain circumstances and situations.
+It can give both of them a lot of useful insight if, with the help of supportive questions, they also have space and a chance to open up about topics that may not come up at home.

 image/svg+xml